cisagov/Malcolm/docs/contributing/README.md

 # Malcolm Contributor Guide

-This document is a work in progress to cover the topics listed in [idaholab/Malcolm#25](https://github.com/idaholab/Malcolm/issues/25).

 The purpose of this document is to provide some direction for those willing to modify Malcolm, whether for local customization or for contribution to the Malcolm project.

 ## <a name="TableOfContents"></a>Table of Contents